cleverlight/lightenna/_posts/blog/2018-10-02-web-service-review-and-cloud-audit.md

 * What documentation do you maintain and how does that link to the source?
 * Tabs or spaces?
 (Only kidding)

-If you'd like Lightenna to audit some part of your digital estate, or conduct some Due Diligence on an investment that you're considering, please [get in touch](/contact).
+If you'd like Lightenna to audit some part of your digital estate, or conduct some due diligence on an investment that you're considering, please [get in touch](/contact).